FanamyWirato/CreateWiki/Loading-a-Schematic.md

 On the technical side - the schematic is being uploaded onto the server in order to be place-able by server side actors.
 If your structure is very large, you can leave the Table interface while the upload is happening, and come back later.

-* Once it finished, take the **Blueprint** from the output slot and hold it in your main hand.
+* Once it finished, take the [Schematic](https://github.com/simibubi/Create/wiki/Schematic) from the output slot and hold it in your main hand.

 ### Initial Placement